- Ball of Foot Pain

 - Morton's neuroma is a swollen, inflamed nerve in the foot.

 - Morton's neuroma causes a "burning" sharp pain on the bottom of the foot.

-- Treatments for Morton's neuroma include resting the foot, better-fitting shoes, anti-inflammation medications, ice packs, and operation.
+- Treatments for Morton's neuroma include resting the foot, better-fitting shoes, anti-inflammatory medications, ice packs, and surgery.